Expansive Lie Group Actions: Preliminaires

 \end{proof}

 Previous result allows us to prove Theorem \ref{EC}.

 \begin{proof}[Proof of Theorem \ref{EC}] Let $\varPhi$ be a locally-free and codimension-one group action of a nilpotent Lie group $G$ on a closed manifold $M$.
 In \cite{HGM}, Hector, Ghys and Moriyama showed that the orbit foliation of $\varPhi$ is almost without holonomy, i.e., every non-compact leaf has trivial holonomy.
-On the other hand, if $\varPhi$ is expansive, then Theorem \ref{ExpFol} combined with the results of Inaba and Tischuya in \cite{IT} implies that some orbit of $\varPhi$ is a resilient leaf.
-But a resilient leaf is non-compact and has non-trivial holonomy.
-This is a contradiction, and then Theorem B is proved. \end{proof}
+On the other hand, if $\varPhi$ is expansive, then Theorem \ref{ExpFol} combined with the Corollary 2.6 in \cite{IT} implies that some orbit of $\varPhi$ is a resilient leaf.
+But a resilient leaf a non-compact and has non-trivial holonomy.
+This is a contradiction, and then Theorem A is proved.